Community FAQ and Resource Guide

 How do letter grades, and "pass" or "fail" grades, affect my GPA?

 Letter grades continue to have the same GPA weight and appropriate application of degree credits.

 A “pass” grade in a course earns credits toward your degree, as appropriate meets academic requirements, and does not affect your GPA.
 A grade of “fail” has the same significant impact as an “F” letter grade, it will lower your GPA and credits will not be applied toward your degree.

-If I choose pass-fail, how will I be graded?
+If I chose pass-fail, how will I be graded?

 Your professor’s course level grading rubric and expectations for learning still apply.
 To earn a “pass grade” you must earn the equivalent of a passing letter grade.
 Please seek guidance from the student handbook or your professor as needed.

 Half-semester courses that ended before we shifted to all courses being online are not eligible for pass-fail grading.

 Will I still be eligible for the Dean's List if I chose pass-fail?

 To be eligible for the Dean’s List this semester you must earn a semester GPA of 3.3 and be enrolled in a minimum of 12-credits of courses that are receiving letter grades.
 As an example, you are eligible for the Dean’s List with 16-credits of letter grades and 4-credits of pass/fail.